XJF2332/Tipo-GUI/README-en.md

 ---

-Also, anyone know what the `aspect_ratio` parameter is for?
-I don't get it myself (
 If you crash when double-clicking the script, try running `python GUI.py` in `cmd`; anyway, I have no idea why since this was all new to me.